satshas/FabScope/README.md

 - on/off switch
 - plug and play probes
 - portable (9V battery last for more than 8 hours)
-- mdf and acrylic case
+- mdf and acrylic cases
 - programmable using an FTDI cable without opening the box

 Next steps: